 I’ve studied Islam, Buddhism, Hindu and Chinese religions; was silent for ten days in a Buddhist temple and did a cooking course in Thailand.

 Learnt to say ‘no problem’ in four languages, read junk novels, inspiring stories and travel tales as well as keeping copious notes for my own writing.

 Been offered jobs in Thailand, Malaysia and Laos, and worked for 5 weeks in Athens, Greece.
 Had a proposal of marriage, a few propositions and some foxy flirtations.

-Celebrated four new years….
-The calendars for Christian, Islam, Buddhism religions and the Chinese one.
-Currently the year of the rabbit
+Celebrated four new year’s: on the calendars for Christian, Islam, Buddhism religions and the Chinese one.

 Stayed in little villages, large cities and islands.

 Climbed: up into Buddhist temples, and down into tombs, up to sacred caves and over narrow planks to boats.

 Travelled on planes, camel, horse, bus, songthaew, cars, trishaw, bicycle, dingy, fishing boat, felucca, truck, river taxi, train, and cargo boat.

 Slept in beds, bunks, hammocks, fleapits and 4-star hotels, on a concrete slab; on a mattress on the felucca, and on the roof of a hostel in the old city of Jerusalem with 29 others!